Polo in Sotogrande |

 by Saskia Mier

-The famous grounds of Sotogrande have been dubbed the 'Wimbledon of Polo Pitches', they are renowned as the best in the world.
-This is partly due to their location; flanked on various sides by a tropical nursery, the Guadiaro River, extensive blue skies, sun and distant mountains.
-Yet they are close to the main A-7 highway, so greatly accessible.
-Field polo is very much still classified as a sport for the wealthy, with players from the international jet set visiting from all over Europe to play throughout the year.
+The famous grounds of Sotogrande have been dubbed the 'Wimbledon of Polo Pitches' - they are renowned as the best in Spain, and possibly Europe.
+This is partly due to their location, flanked by a tropical nursery and the Guadiaro River, with a stunning backdrop of brilliant blue skies and distant mountains.
+Yet they are close to the main A-7 highway, and so are easily accessible.
+Field polo is very much still considered as a sport for the wealthy, with players from the international jet set visiting from all over Europe to play throughout the year.

-Polo came to Sotogrande thanks to two Filipinos, Joseph Rafael McMicking y Ynchausti and his wife Mercedes Zobel de Ayala y Roxas.
-Manila born McMicking, who had British heritage on his father's side, was the heir to a Filipino multi-national, Ynchausti y Compañía, while Mercedes was a member of the prestigious Zobel de Ayala family.
+Polo arraived in Sotogrande thanks to a Philippine couple, Joseph Rafael McMicking y Ynchausti and his wife Mercedes Zobel de Ayala y Roxas.
+Manila-born McMicking, who had British heritage on his father's side, was the heir to a Philippine multi-national company, Ynchausti y Compañía, while Mercedes was a member of the prestigious Zobel de Ayala family.

-The McMicking family created Sotogrande and in 1965 (read Sotogrande history), the nephew of Mercedes, Enrique Zobel built the first polo field known as The Beach Ground (the beginnings of Santa María Polo Club).
-A couple of years later, in 1967, the ground began to be used for private and family tournaments.
+The McMicking family created the Sotogrande development (read Sotogrande history), and in 1965 Mercedes' nephew, Enrique Zobel, built the first polo field, known as The Beach Ground (the early existence of Santa María Polo Club).
+A couple of years later, from 1967, the ground was used for private and family tournaments.

 Watching Polo in Sotogrande

-Its free to come to Sotogrande and watch the Polo Matches.
-The most interesting ones for the newcomer are the Summer International Tournament Matches in late July and August which take place at the Los Pinos polo ground in Sotogrande.
-Check the match times and Read a practical guide to visiting the Polo.
+It is free to watch the polo matches in Sotogrande.
+The most interesting ones for the newcomer are the Summer International Tournament Matches which take place from late July until the end of August at Los Pinos polo ground in Sotogrande.
+Check the fixtures match times and Read a practical guide to visiting the Polo at the Los Pinos fields.

-The polo pony ranges from 14.2-16 hands (147-163cm) in height and are usually Thoroughbreds or Thoroughbred crosses.
-They are selected carefully for quick bursts of speed, stamina, agility and… More →
+The polo pony ranges from 14.2-16 hands (147-163cm) in height and is usually either thoroughbred or thoroughbred crosses.
+Polo ponies are selected carefully for their ability to move in quick… More →

 Each polo team consists of four riders and their mounts.
-The modern game lasts roughly two hours and is divided into periods called chukkas, of which there are four to eight, 7 minute chukkas.
-At… More →
+The modern game lasts roughly two hours and is divided into periods of play called chukkas, of which there are four to eight, 7-minute… More →

 Polo originates from ancient Persia from the sixth century BC to the first century AD.
 During the fifteenth and sixteenth century, the game was eventually passed from Persia to other parts of Asia… More →